Putterman Legal

 What to Know About Murder Charges in New Jersey

 There is no more serious criminal offense than one filed after a person’s death.
 Police and prosecutors are aggressive in these cases.
 They will invest resources, especially if the death was the result of (alleged) murder.
 Murder is one of the most serious offenses prosecuted in New Jersey.
 It is defined under N.J.S.A.
 2C:11-3.
 The statute outlines intentional killings, deaths caused during certain felonies, and aggravated circumstances that elevate penalties.
 A murder conviction carries life-altering consequences, including decades in prison.
-Here is an overview of key points:

 Bonnie Putterman Defends Murder Charges in New Jersey

 Murder is the most serious criminal charge that any person can face.
 When a murder investigation is underway, any person under suspicion needs a defense lawyer.
 It is best to have a lawyer before an arrest is made and any charges are filed.
-Bonnie Putterman is a top-tier New Jersey defense lawyer.
+Bonnie Putterman is a top-tier New Jersey criminal defense attorney.
 With a long record of client testimonials, we believe that every person has the right to raise a zealous defense.
-Along with other things, our New Jersey murder defense attorney will:

 - Hear your story and answer questions about your case;